sdil/graphql-chat/README.md

 - Use [Dayjs](https://github.com/nuxt-community/dayjs-module) (available as Nuxt module) to humanize time (make sure to import `relativeTime` plugin)
 - NuxtJS reads `.env` file automatically.
 If you have a different file name for your dotenv, you'll need to explicitly configure the `nuxt.config.js`
 - In NuxtJS/VueJS, use `this.$router.go()` to refresh the whole page.
 This is useful after user login & require a full page & components reload.
-- **[Apollo]** Apollo will store user token named `apollo-token` in the browser cookie and will use it to request to GraphQL endpoints
+- **[Apollo]** Apollo will store the user token named `apollo-token` in the browser cookie and will use it to request to GraphQL endpoints
 - **[Apollo]** Apollo by default will set `authorization` HTTP header instead of `Authorization` header to GraphQL endpoint.
 - **[Apollo]** When you need to query GraphQL with variable reactively, you'll need to do it [this](https://vue-apollo.netlify.app/guide/apollo/queries.html#reactive-parameters) way instead of the normal query.
-- Eventhough Vue Apollo & Hasura supports websocket out of the box and really easy to setup, please avoid using ws connection whenever possible because the browser adoption is still not great today.
+- Even though Vue Apollo & Hasura supports websocket connection out of the box and really easy to setup, please avoid using WS connection whenever possible because the browser adoption is still not great today.
-- Contents on websocket also cannot be rendered during build times, which means it cannot be indexed by search engines (bad for SEO).
+- Contents on websocket also can be rendered during build times and then add new results by using `subscribeToMore` function built in Vue-Apollo.
-- **[Firebase]**
+- Vue-Apollo supports caching mechanism the same way [swr](https://github.com/vercel/swr) works which is really great.
+It will serve the stale GraphQL query results first and fetch for updates and updates the data.
+It also can do polling which is suitable for non-critical articles.
+- Server-Side Rendering (SSR) require a NodeJS server to render it and it's suitable to be used with Cloud Run.
+It provides a non-stale resources rendering because the data are fetched when user requests for it.
 - [Tailwind] use [tailwindcomponents.com](https://tailwindcomponents.com/) to easily create components in Tailwind
 - [Stripe] This is a [good example](https://codesandbox.io/examples/package/vue-stripe-elements-plus) that shows how to use Stripe in NuxtJS
 - [Stripe] This is a [complete guide](https://stripe.com/docs/billing/subscriptions/